dtahlyan/dtahlyan2.github.io/_pages/about.md

 [`Click Here To Read My Northwestern Graduate School Spotlight Interview`](https://www.tgs.northwestern.edu/about/our-people/spotlight/divyakant-tahlyan.html){:target="_blank"}

 Hello!
-I am a PhD Candidate at the Northwestern University's Transportation Systems Analysis and Planning Program in the Department of Civil and Environmental Engineering.
-I am currently working at the Transportation Center as a graduate research assistant under the supervision of Prof. Hani Mahmassani.
+I am postdoctoral researcher at the Northwestern University Transportation Center.
+I recently completed my PhD from the Northwestern University's Transportation Systems Analysis and Planning Program in the Department of Civil and Environmental Engineering.
+My disseration titled `Telemobility Through the Pandemic: Longitudinal Tracking, Modeling and Outlook` can be found [`here`](https://www.proquest.com/docview/2856237653/8DE64DED95504441PQ){:target="_blank"}

-My research broadly focuses on understanding `human-technology-infrastructure-market` interactions through a lens of socio-technical systems analysis framework to enable next generation transportation systems that are sustainable, safe, smart, resilient, and equitable.

 My dissertation research addresses the question of the extent to which the COVID-19 pandemic altered the `telemobility` landscape in the United States; and the implications of these potentially changing trends on mobility and sustainability of our cities.
 Other areas of research that I have explored in the past include understanding `travel behavior` and its interaction with `social networks`, advanced behavioral modeling, big `GPS data` analysis and freight planning, `machine learning` applications in `transportation`, particularly unsupervised learning and ensemble learning models.